SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 *This doesn't feel right.*

-Pinkie's shovel hits something, she barely reacts as she starts clearing the item, revealing…
+Pinkie's shovel hits something, but she barely reacts as she starts clearing the item, revealing…

 "A book," Pinkie says, not surprised.
 "Well, let's get this over with."

 Pinkie sets the small marked red tome in her lap and opens it up.
 She blows the sand off the page and begins to read aloud…

 ***